counterpointsoftware/subspace-monitoring/README.md

       - In addition, we will need to expose port 9615 to the Docker network with:
         - `    expose:`
         - `      - "9615:9615"`
-    - Follow the official instructions to ensure you customise Subspace items as necessary:
+    - Follow the official instructions to ensure you customise Subspace parameters as necessary:
       - Replace snapshot-DATE with the latest release (not pre-release!) snapshot (like snapshot-2022-apr-29)
       - Replace INSERT_YOUR_ID with desired name that will be shown in telemetry (doesn't impact anything else)
       - Replace WALLET_ADDRESS with your wallet address